-I left New York City and moved to the Sonoran Desert in southern Arizona.
-Of course I'd lived in places other than New York City, which is my home.
-Even for extended periods of time, had I lived in radically diverse surroundings; a tropical island, a woodland shack.
-This new place however, seemed rather a vast and empty space.
+This new place seemed rather a vast and empty space.
 Not that there's anything unpleasant about emptiness.
-The void... the void... the void... is really so instructive, so very unoccupied.
-But this was an emptiness of self, the emptying out of a self, of a closely packed life - like the emptying out of my mother's mind.
-I looked out into an expanse of desert terrain, exhaled a dense, hyper-urban construction of a self, and inhaled the arid evanescence of my own mortality.
+The void... the void... the void... is so instructive, so very unoccupied.
+But this was an emptiness of self, the emptying out of a self, of a closely packed life.
+I looked out into an expanse of desert terrain, exhaled a dense, hyper-urban construction of my self, and inhaled the arid evanescence of my own mortality.

 2. Bikers and Soldiers

 My exile as it turned out, was less about place and more a reflection of a particular kind of infantile longing.
-Not like the sense of abandonment generated by the absence of one's guardians.
-More like the desolation of finding no comfort in those who remain.
+Unlike the sense of abandonment generated by the absence of one's guardians.
+More like the desolation of finding no comfort in those who remain close at hand.
 This remote sensibility tends to inspire creative and erratic choices.

-If and when the battle is over they return.
-They receive little supplemental instruction in living to counter what they have learned about dying.
-Alienated and vulnerable, they, like my renegade transient and his scary companions, gather.
-Still hunted, they continue the hunt.
-Their austerities place them at odds with civilians they call us, implying I presume that we are interested in civility.
-Under these conditions, the lines between war and the end of war tend to blur.
+And when (and if) they return, when (and if) the battle is over, they receive little supplemental instruction in living to counter what they have learned about death.
+Alienated and hunted, they continue the hunt.
+Their austerities place them at odds with civilians they call us, implying I that we are interested in civility.
+Under these conditions, the line between war and the end of war blurs.

 3. Between Worlds